mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 # Security Considerations

-## Authenticity
+## Central Authorities VS Plugin Transparency

 The central authority model is ubiquitous to secure modern application layer protocols such as HTTPS.
-Yet, many flaws exist within the centralized trust model that, at several occasions, conducted HTTPS connections to suffer from the threats which they were expected to defend, or to sometimes denial access to the content due to poor resilience of the system to failure (e.g., forgetting certificate renewal)
+Yet, flaws such as forged certificates exist within the centralized trust model that, at several occasions, conducted HTTPS connections to suffer from the threats which they were expected to defend, or to sometimes denial access to the content due to poor resilience of the system to failure (e.g., forgetting certificate renewal)

 Certificate Transparency {{RFC6962}} is an attempt to address the structural issues hidden within the central trust assumption and prevent mistakes, rogue certificates and rogue authorities from weakening the system.
 Plugin Transparency bears similarities to Certificate Transparency (CT).
 First, its motivations are drawn from the same conclusions regarding the danger of central trust models.
 Second, similar to CT, it is based on distributing trust assumptions to secure the system.
 However, Plugin Transparency offers stronger properties and eliminates the independent monitoring entities which hold the resource endowment to continuously monitor the CT log in behalf of certificate owners.
 Indeed, our design offers the independent developers checking for spurious plugins in O(log(N)) with N the size of the log (instead of O(N) in CT's design).
 Our design also offers secure human-readable plugins names that unambiguously authenticate them and non-equivocation from rogue plugin validators.
 Our design is more resilient to failure by offering several validators that can be trusted within the logic formula.
 For example, a PQUIC peer may request a proof bound to any combination of plugin validators.
-The detail of Plugin Transparency, including performance considerations and security proofs are available in
+The detail of Plugin Transparency, including performance considerations and security proofs are available in {{PQUIC}}.
-{{PQUIC}}.

 ## Privacy

 In the central authority paradigm, there is no privacy.
 That is, the PQUIC server can set arbitrary plugins to the PQUIC client of any user as long as they provide a valid signature to them.

 In the Plugin Transparency model, privacy may be achieved under careful treatment.
 One solution is to remove the list of supported plugins from the transport parameters, to remove the cache system and use the default policy to ask for a plugin endorsement by the validators.
 Within the default policy, at least one plugin validator MUST be tasked to verify that the plugin is not leaking distinguishable information to the PQUIC server, such as an obvious ID or a more subtle fingerprinting mechanism built-in to the plugin.
 Moreover, the validator MAY require source code availability and public knowledge of the pseudo-identity of its developer.
 To avoid leaking information to the network, the injection of a set of plugins (while being encrypted) SHOULD be indistinguishable from any other set of plugins.

-One other solution to have privacy while supporting the cache system and 0-RTT injection of plugins is to advertise a set of plugins common to most PQUIC users.
+One other solution to have privacy while supporting the cache system and 0-RTT injection of plugins is to advertize a set of plugins common to most PQUIC users.
 One method to achieve it would be to bind PQUIC users to a special plugin validator which counts at each epoch the number of PQUIC user reporting to have the plugin in its cache.
 When a sufficient number of users have it, the plugin validator adds this plugin to its Merkle Tree, which would allow PQUIC endpoints to inject it to their peers.
 Similar to the previous solution, injecting a set of plugins SHOULD be indistinguishable from any other set of plugins to an on-path attacker.

 ## System Security

 We expect the plugin to run within a sandboxed environment with access control and resource management defined by the host application running the plugin (the PQUIC implementation in our case), and traps mechanism.
-That is, plugins SHOULD be given whitelist access to system resources such as a file descriptor or a directory.
-The PQUIC implementation MAY define access policies for all protocol operations.
-In opposition to the mobile ecosystem, protocol operations SHOULD NOT ask for permissions but are given permission ahead of their existence as part of all the protocol operations defined within a long-lived PQUIC version.
+Regarding access control to system resource, the application using QUIC MUST define policies for plugins to whitelist access to the system resources such as a file descriptor or a directory.
+Those access policies SHOULD be modifiable by a special hook which authorization only to the application developer deploying PQUIC.

+The user of the application can also set policies, and the resulting access authorization depends on the intesection of both set of policies.

 # IANA Considerations